-a.
 Operational Assignments.
-Junior enlisted Soldiers should be focused on attaining crucial experience as a driver, gunner, or scout.
+19D Soldiers should be focused on attaining crucial experience as a driver, gunner, or scout.
 Soldiers should focus on successful performance in these positions, developing technical skills, honing tactical proficiency, and laying a foundation of tactical knowledge.
-The Soldiers should strive to serve in positions of increased responsibility, such as a team leader, when provided the opportunity.
+The Soldiers should strive to serve in positions of increased responsibility, such as a Team Leader, when provided the opportunity.